The Ultimate Guide to

 Delegate responsibility

-Assign roles and responsibilities for GDPR compliance and appoint a Data Protection Officer to oversee GDPR compliance activities.
+Assign roles and responsibilities for GDPR compliance and appoint a Data Protection Officer if required under Article 37, such as when you are a public authority, when your core activities involve large-scale systematic monitoring of individuals, or when your core activities involve large-scale processing of special categories of personal data.
 Sign a data processing agreement contract with all third parties who process data on your behalf, and if you’re located outside the EU, be sure to delegate a representative within an EU state.

 Uphold data privacy rights

-Keep subject data current and make it easy for subjects to view, update, delete, transfer, or stop the processing of their data in a reasonable time frame.
+Keep subject data current and make it easy for subjects to view, update, delete, transfer, or stop the processing of their data without undue delay and within one month of receipt of the request, as required by Article 12.
 Read this to learn more about how to abide by data access requests under GDPR.

 Failing to comply with GDPR can result in significant monetary fines in addition to brand damage and reputational harm.
 GDPR views certain violations as more severe than others, so penalties are scalable based on the offense.
-Article 83 discusses fines, stating less severe violations (usually involving the articles governing controllers and processors or certification and monitoring bodies) can receive penalties of up to 10 million Euros or 2% of annual global revenue, whichever is greater.
-More severe violations (usually involving privacy rights or the right to be forgotten) can receive fines up to 20 million Euros or 4% of annual global revenue, whichever is greater.
+Article 83 discusses fines, stating that less severe violations (usually involving the articles governing controllers and processors or certification and monitoring bodies) can receive penalties of up to 10 million Euros or 2% of annual global revenue, whichever is greater.
+More severe violations (involving basic principles for processing, conditions for consent, and data subjects’ rights, including the right to be forgotten) can receive fines up to 20 million Euros or 4% of annual global revenue, whichever is greater.

 Data protection regulators in each European country administer GDPR fines.
 How much you will pay will depend on ten criteria, including: